 Step 1: Define Clear and Specific Project Goals

 Unclear or unrealistic project goals are the key reason why projects fail.
-Taking the example of the IBM 7030, it was unrealistic to aim for producing a supercomputer that is 100 times faster than other computers in 1961.
+Taking the example of the IBM 7030, it was unrealistic to produce a supercomputer that was 100 times faster than other computers in 1961.
 So, the first thing to do is sit with all project stakeholders and define clear, specific goals.

-Setting project goals are indeed the most critical part of a project planning process, it is, therefore, essential to evaluate the expectations of your stakeholders carefully before you define project goals.
+Setting project goals is the most critical part of a project planning process; it is, therefore, essential to carefully evaluate your stakeholders’ expectations before you define project goals.

-Project planning guide pro tip: The best technique for doing this is to review them against the SMART criteria.
+The best technique for doing this is to review goals against the SMART criteria.
 Using the SMART technique, you ensure that the project goals you set are realistic and achievable.

 Step 2: Identify Implementation Technique

 Once you have set clear goals, the next step is to plan an implementation technique.
-It is essential to know three things:
+For this, it is essential to know three things: